Production Insurance For Filmmakers

 Why do I need to get production insurance?

 Expensive equipment breaking, art cars crashing, bad weather on your shoot day — these types of situations on-set are often so disruptive that the result often has life-changing effects on the livelihood and health of producers, personnel and production companies.
 Without production insurance these losses can be devastating.

-The risks that producers face in filmmaking are so known, and expensive when they occur, that almost all film related rental organizations for camera, grip and electric, location and props, sets and wardrobe will refuse to rent their property without proof of production insurance.
+The risks that producers face in filmmaking are so well known and expensive when they occur that almost all film related rental organizations for camera, grip and electric, location and props, sets and wardrobe will refuse to rent their property without proof of production insurance.
 So, not only is production insurance useful for protecting against a devastating loss, it’s almost always a prerequisite requirement to even get a film project started.

 What types of things does production insurance typically cover?

 Common lines of insurance coverage for productions and filmmakers are as follow:

 - General Liability

 - Errors and Omissions